 All week, the days stood out on their own, each one a new adventure.
 The geothermal wonders of Yellowstone, regardless of their touristy smugness, come across as beautiful, awe-inspiring, and heavy with meaning.
 A geyser reveals inner complexity of the ball to whose surface gravity glues us.
 If I’m paying attention, it manifests the intricacies of life and shows me just my insignificance in the Great Scheme.

 To get to Yellowstone, we had to dive into the vast prairies and semi-arid grasslands and desert.
 Such landscapes attract a Midwesterner like me who’s always lived on the edge of the Plains.
 The drive alone is worth going the 1,100 miles to Yellowstone.
-There’s enough mindless interstate to let my mind wander, to think about the damage routines in life wrought on me.
+There’s enough mindless interstate to let my thoughts wander, to think about the damage routines in life wrought on me.

 Leaving out of Kansas City to the north, the interstate runs through the seemingly boundless Missouri River bottoms.
 I remember the first time I drove the valley, anxious to find out what awaited me at the University of Wyoming.
 It was the summer of 1991, and it was a new life in many ways.
 I wanted to visit the university before the term began and familiarize myself with the grounds and some of Laramie.